Ayers, William David (1869-1929) (1 of 2)

 Description: In this portrait, Martha Wade Ayers is between 42 and 44 years old.
 She wears a dark, front-buttoned blouse and a matching skirt cinched tightly at her waist with a buckled, vertically striped, cloth belt.
 A large white, scalloped, lace collar with long, pointed ends surrounds her neck.
 Her dark hair is center-parted, combed to the back of her head, and secured in a netted snood.

 Biographical Note: Martha Wade Ayers was a native of Tennessee.
 She married William Ayers in 1849, and in 1851 or 1857, they traveled to California and settled on a ranch reported to be at Stony Point.
-The 1860 census documents them living in Annally, Sonoma County, and the 1870 census documents them living in Petaluma, where Martha lived until she died in 1890.
+The 1860 census documents them living in Analy, Sonoma County, and the 1870 census documents them living in Petaluma, where Martha lived until she died in 1890.

 Family Affiliation: Martha married William Wade in 1849.
 Together they had at least six children: Miss Gussie Ayers, Mrs. Eugene Wilson, Mrs. Amelia Vestal, Mrs. Edith Chapman, William David Ayer, and Rosalie “Rosa” Ayers Blakely.
 There are numerous additional portraits of Ayers family members on this website.